6 Best Website Blockers for Mac for Productivity & Parental Control

 Cons

-Screen Time is a set of settings.
-You can find it in System Settings (in macOS Ventura 13 or later) or System Preferences (in macOS Monterey 12).
-Two features in Screen Time can help you restrict websites.
+Screen Time is a set of settings in macOS.
+You can find it in System Settings (macOS Ventura 13 or later) or System Preferences (macOS Monterey 12 or earlier).
+There are two features in Screen Time that can help you restrict websites.

 - App Limits: Despite the name, this feature allows you to set time limits on specific websites.
 Once you reach the daily limit on a website, the website will be blocked for the rest of the day.